AugustinJose1221/silver/README.md

 # silver
-Silver is a python based shell prompt
+Silver is a customizable python based shell prompt